Drought Preparedness, Water Conservation and Water Supply Emergency Response

 Important Contact Information

-- If your water system is experiencing a water outage, contact your District Engineer (PDF) immediately.
+- If your water system is experiencing a water outage, contact your District Engineer (PDF)or Local Regulatory Agency (Word) immediately.

-- If your water system is experiencing diminishing water supply, please stay in contact with your District Engineer (PDF).
+- For water systems experiencing diminishing water supply, please stay in contact with your District Engineer (PDF)or Local Regulatory Agency (Word).
 Funding may be available for short term, emergency water projects.

 - The US Department of Agriculture has funding for emergency community water assistance.
 More information about this funding program can be found here.

 - Longer term water projects (e.g., drilling new wells, etc.) may be eligible for the Safe Drinking Water State Revolving Fund (SDWSRF).
-Currently, CDPH is seeking federal approval to use SDWSRF funds to help emergency drought response actions.
+Currently, we are seeking federal approval to use SDWSRF funds to help emergency drought response actions.
 To keep up to date with the SDWSRF, please visit the program homepage here.

 - If you have any questions regarding CDPH funding opportunities, please contact your Regional Funding Coordinator (PDF).